Groningen: Cycling and walking

 Groningen is known as the "World Cycling City"; around 57% of its residents use a bicycle for regular commute within the city.
 In 2000, Groningen was chosen as the Fietsstad 2002, the top cycle-city in the Netherlands for 2002.
-Similar to most Dutch cities, Groningen is developed to accommodate a large number of cyclists.
+Similar to most Dutch cities, Groningen has developed to accommodate a large number of cyclists.
 An extensive network of bike paths were planned to make it more convenient to cycle to various destinations instead of taking a car.

 The city has segregated cycle-paths, public transport, and a large pedestrianised zone in the city centre.
 Groningen's city centre was remodeled into a "pedestrian priority zone" to promote walking and biking.
 This was achieved by applying the principle of filtered permeability—the network configuration favours active transportation and selectively "filters out" traveling in a car by reducing the number of streets that run through the centre.
 The streets that are discontinuous for cars connect to a network of pedestrian and bike paths which permeate the entire centre.
-In addition, these paths go through public squares and open spaces, increasing the aesthetic appeal of the trip and encouraging more participation.
+In addition, these paths go through public squares and open spaces, increasing aesthetic appeal and encouraging participation.
 The logic of filtering a mode of transport is fully expressed in a comprehensive model for laying out neighbourhoods and districts—the fused grid.